Noachian: Impact cratering

 The lunar cratering record suggests that the rate of impacts in the Inner Solar System 4000 million years ago was 500 times higher than today.
 During the Noachian, about one 100-km diameter crater formed on Mars every million years, with the rate of smaller impacts exponentially higher.
 Such high impact rates would have fractured the crust to depths of several kilometers and left thick ejecta deposits across the planet's surface.
 Large impacts would have profoundly affected the climate by releasing huge quantities of hot ejecta that heated the atmosphere and surface to high temperatures.
-High impact rates probably played a role in removing much of Mars’ early atmosphere through impact erosion.
+High impact rates probably played a role in removing much of Mars's early atmosphere through impact erosion.

 By analogy with the Moon, frequent impacts produced a zone of fractured bedrock and breccias in the upper crust called the megaregolith.
 The high porosity and permeability of the megaregolith permitted the deep infiltration of groundwater.
 Impact-generated heat reacting with the groundwater produced long-lived hydrothermal systems that could have been exploited by thermophilic microorganisms, if any existed.
 Computer models of heat and fluid transport in the ancient Martian crust suggest that the lifetime of an impact-generated hydrothermal system could be hundreds of thousands to millions of years after impact.